 Other design team members' misinterpretation of geotechnical engineering reports has resulted in costly problems.
 Lower that risk by having your geotechnical engineer confer with appropriate members of the design team after submitting the report.
 Also retain your geotechnical engineer to review pertinent elements of the design team's plans and specifications.
-Contractors can also misinterpret a geotechnical engineering report.
-Reduce that risk by having your geotechnical engineer participate in prebid and preconstruction conferences, and by providing construction observation.
+Contractors can also misinterpret a geotechnical engineer participate in prebid and preconstruction conferences, and by providing construction observation.